janse180/dynamiccluster/deploy.md

       - short
       - long

 The number of queued jobs to keep in memory for display.
-Because a queue can have thousands of jobs pending, we only display a certain number.
+Because a queue can have thousands of pending jobs, we only display a certain number.

     queued_job_number_to_display: 30

 A script can be executed after adding a node to the cluster.
-It takes two parameters which are the hostname of the VM and the IP of the VM This is optional.
+It takes two parameters which are the hostname of the VM and the IP of the VM.
+This is optional.

     post_add_node_command: /the/path/some.sh {0} {1}

 A script can be executed after removing a node from the cluster.
-It takes two parameters which are the hostname of the VM and the IP of the VM This is optional.
+It takes two parameters which are the hostname of the VM and the IP of the VM.
+This is optional.

     post_remove_node_command: /the/path/some.sh {0} {1}